 I grew up on a farm in far western New York State.
-Some of you may recall my childhood as a trans-child http://www.patheos.com/blogs/agora/2018/01/two-worlds-finding-home/” rel=”noopener” target=”_blank”>from my first article here.
+Some of you may recall my childhood as a trans-child from my first article.

 Being the oldest child of four, almost all of my chores were doing outside work.
 Feeding and watering the chickens, calves, rabbits, and geese at first.
 Pulling weeds in the garden.
 Then later adding the beef cattle and pigs to the chore list.
 As I got older I had to help with bringing in the crops which were mostly hay and small grains for the animals we had.
 Our farm was pretty self-sufficient.
 With all the animals, a large garden and some fruit trees and berry bushes, we didn’t lack for food.
 As long as the weather cooperated.
 So with what I had to do, I learned responsibility at a very early age.

 I knew I was different from all my relatives as I didn’t believe what they did in their religions.
 I just worshipped nature.
 Pure and simple.
-I didn’t even consider in my early twenties, that the word pagan, was really what I was and had been.
+I didn’t even consider in my early twenties that the word “pagan” was really what I was and had been.
 On a side trip, Dave and I ended up in Salem, Massachusetts.
 It was a watershed moment for me.
 It felt that I was where I needed to be at the time.
-A point in time where I would try and learn as much as I could about what I really was in this life.
+A point in time when I would try to learn as much as I could about what I really was in this life.

 Now you also have to realize, if you’ve read my articles, that I wasn’t out as a transwoman.
 Back then there really wasn’t an accurate word for what I was.
 Now, add in the fact that I now knew I was pagan.
 Actually, a witch.
 I had felt a presence there of witches who had been hanged there many hundreds of years before.
 But until I started reading history books that were available back then, I wouldn’t be out as a pagan, or a witch until fairly recently.
 In 2014 I ended up re-connecting with Selena Fox, and by 2016 I was very active at Circle Sanctuary.
 Took awhile to come full circle you might say!